 When outdoors:

-- Walk in the center of trails trying to avoid brushing against tall grass or brush.
+- Stay in the center of trails and avoid brushing against tall grass and brush

 References: